clarktrimble/ba-blog/content/blog/encapsulated-env-cfg.md

 ### envconfig

-The [envconfig](https://github.com/kelseyhightower/envconfig) module "decodes" envvars sharing a prefix into a struct provided by the app.
+The [envconfig](https://github.com/kelseyhightower/envconfig) module "decodes" environment variables sharing a prefix into a struct provided by the app.
 This is similar to the familiar parsing of json into a struct with `Unmarshal`.

 I like the single-responsibility feel of `envconfig` and have had good results with it.

 And check out the `go.mod` (no dependencies!):

 ```go